wacn/trustcenter/trustcenter/security/office365security.md

                <p><a href="#Secure_infrastructure">Secure infrastructure</a></p>
                <p><a href="#Secure_apps_and_data">Secure apps and data</a></p>
                <label id="Secure_identity">Secure identity</label>
-               <p>Office 365 uses <a href="https://www.azure.cn/home/features/identity/"> Azure Active</a> Directory (Azure AD) to manage users and to provide authentication, identity management, and access control.
+               <p>Office 365 uses <a href="https://www.azure.cn/home/features/identity/"> Azure Active Directory </a>(Azure AD) to manage users and to provide authentication, identity management, and access control.
 Azure AD capabilities include a cloud-based store for directory data and a core set of identity services, such as user logon processes, authentication services, and federation services.
 These identity services easily integrate with your on-premises Azure AD deployments and fully support third-party identity providers.</p>
                <p>Office 365 uses Multi-Factor Authentication, managed from the Office 365 admin center, to help provide extra security.
 Office 365 offers the following subset of <a href="https://www.azure.cn/home/features/multi-factor-authentication/">Azure Multi-Factor Authentication</a> capabilities as a part of the subscription:</p>
                <ul style="list-style-type:disc">
                   <li>Ability to enable and enforce Multi-Factor Authentication for end users</li>